Misha'an al-Juburi: Post-invasion

-During the US-led invasion of Iraq, Juburi took control of the city of Mosul with the aid of Kurdish Peshmerga, and took over a former palace owned by Ali Hassan al-Majid.
+During the U.S.-led invasion of Iraq, Juburi took control of the city of Mosul with the aid of Kurdish Peshmerga, and took over a former palace owned by Ali Hassan al-Majid.
 Juburi and KDP peshmerga forces had been the first to enter Mosul, and Juburi had played a key role in convincing the Commanders of the Iraqi Army's V Corps to surrender, instead of fighting the American and KDP forces.
 He proceeded to appoint himself Governor, apparently with the support of Barzani.
 Following his self-appointment, a popular uprising brought locals to the street.
 Locals were angry at Juburi over a mixture of old allegations that he had stolen money from Saddam and newer allegations that he was involved in looting in Mosul following the takeover.
 American troops then intervened, ending Juburi's Governorship to end the tension.
 He was recognised as a powerbroker during the selection of the first Mosul City Council in May 2003.

 His party, the Reconciliation and Liberation Bloc stood in the Iraqi legislative election of January 2005 where it won one seat.
 In the subsequent December elections, it increased its representation three seats.
 Juburi said they supported the Iraqi insurgency, although opposed suicide bombings, and called for the Multinational Force in Iraq to be replaced by United Nations-led peacekeepers.

 In 2005, al-Juburi was backed by the Sunni Arab dialogue council as their candidate for speaker of the Iraqi National Assembly, but he was vetoed by the United Iraqi Alliance due to his links with Uday Hussein.

 Juburi was among the minority of Sunni Arabs who supported the Constitution of Iraq in the referendum.

 Juburi was indicted in December 2005 with the theft of millions of dollars of government money intended to protect oil pipelines near Kirkuk against attack.
 The money had been given to him in 2004.
 He was accused by Iraqi officials of diverting the money towards the Iraqi insurgency, although this hasn't been proved.
 Following the indictment, he fled to Syria.